aphunk/Resume/resume.md

 <br>

 :wave: **Hello!**
-I am a visual designer and current software engineering student at Ada Developers Academy with experience in brand strategy, marketing, user interface, and user experience design for small business and established brands.
+I'm a creative problem-solver, human-centric Visual Designer, and current software engineering student at Ada Developers Academy.
+With experience in brand strategy, marketing, user interface, and user experience design for both small businesses and established brands, I approach software development from a unique perspective.
 I have a passion for creating user friendly technology accessible to everyone and believe that inclusive and diverse collaborative teams are the way to put people first when creating innovative and successful technology.
 <br>

 ## PROFESSIONAL EXPERIENCE